-[00:49:25] Jeffrey Sutton: ...
-Is very similar.
-There were two outlier states.
-It was Oregon and Louisiana that did not require jury unanimity in a criminal case.
-Lo and behold, they struck ... that's a very similar situation.
-Now it's incorporation and they're incorporating something actually in the Sixth Amendment, okay, fair enough, or the Seventh Amendment, but it's still a pretty similar approach that, if we have outlier laws that time has passed by, I feel like the Court is playing a pretty similar role in, whether you want to call it pure substantive due process or incorporated substantive due process.
+[00:49:10] Judge Sutton: Now, it's incorporation, and they're incorporating something actually in the Sixth Amendment.
+Okay, fair enough.
+Or the Seventh Amendment, but it's still a pretty similar approach, that if we have outlier laws that time has passed by, I feel like the court is playing a pretty similar role.
+Whether you wanna call it peer substantive due process or incorporated substantive due process.

-[00:50:00] Jeffrey Rosen: Such an important observation from,
+[00:49:32] Jeffrey Rosen: Such an important observation from you, Judge Sutton, that the current court you don't believe would revisit Griswold.

-[00:50:02] Jeffrey Rosen: ... you, Judge Sutton, that the current Court you don't believe would revisit Griswold.
-One of our friends in the chat, Kenneth Aganon, says, "Can you define the Griswold decision, please?" thank you for asking Kenneth Aganon and, very quickly, Connecticut was the only state of its kind in the country in 1965 that banned the use of contraceptives for married couples.
-The Court wrote an opinion by Justice Douglas that struck down that law, and noting that a bunch of different constitutional provisions protect privacy, including the First, Fourth, and Fifth Amendments, and Justice Douglas said, "The foregoing cases suggest specific guarantees in the Bill of Rights have penumbras, formed by emanations from the guarantees that give them life [without a broader right to privacy] [sic]".
-And as Judge Sutton said, there were narrow ways to decide the case, including the fact that Connecticut-

-[00:50:48] Jeffrey Rosen: ... was a big outlier, and Judge Sutton thinks that given those narrow options, the case would come out the same today.
+[00:49:39] Jeffrey Rosen: One of our friends in the chat, Kenneth Agenin, says, "Can you define the Griswold decision, please?"
+Thank you for asking, Kenneth Agenin.
+And very quickly, Connecticut was the only state of its kind in the country in 1965 that banned the use of contraceptives for married couples.
+The court wrote an opinion by Justice Douglas that struck down that law, and noting that a bunch of different Constitutional provisions protect privacy, including the First, Fourth, and Fifth Amendments.
+And Justice Douglas said, "The foregoing cases suggest specific guarantees in the Bill of Rights have penumbras, formed by emanations from the guarantees that give them life," and found a broader right to privacy.
+And as Judge Sutton said, they were narrow ways to decide the case, including the fact that Connecticut was a big outlier.
+And, and Judge Sutton thinks that given those now are options, the case would come out the same today.

-[00:50:55] Jeffrey Rosen: We are approaching the end of this great discussion, and I think, Judge McKeown, that Judge Sutton will agree that the last word should go to you, so why don't you leave our friends with some final thoughts about perhaps some of your favorite of Justice Douglas' opinion and what you think his broader legacy is and why we should care about it?
+[00:50:28] Jeffrey Rosen: We are approaching the end of this great discussion, and I think Judge McKeown, that Judge Sutton will agree that the last word should go to you.
+So why don't leave our friends with some final thoughts about perhaps some of your favorite of Justice Douglas opinion, and what you think his broader legacy is, and why we should care about it?

-[00:51:15] M. Margaret McKeown: Sure.
-Well, if I might, I think some of his most important decisions were dissents from failure to accept certiorari in various environmental cases.
-And you, of course, are now seeing a lot more of that where the Justices are dissenting for failure to accept cert.
-But, if you might permit me, I'll just read the last paragraph in the book because I think it sums it up nicely, and I would say he is a contrarian, and I do think he teaches us both the pros and cons of being a contrarian.

-[00:51:52] M. Margaret McKeown: But here's what I say in the last chapter.
+[00:50:49] Judge McKeown: Sure.
+I think some of his most important decisions were dissents from failure to accept certiorari in various environmental cases.
+And of course, we're now seeing a lot more of that, where the justices are dissenting for a failure to accept search.

+[00:51:09] Judge McKeown: But if you might permit me, I'll just read the last paragraph in the book because I think it sums it up nicely.
+And I would say, he is a contrarian, and I do think he teaches us both the pros and cons of being a contrarian.
+But here's what I say in the last chapter.
 I said, "Douglas was a legal genius, a legal giant, a conservation hero, and a public philosopher.
-He always said he was talking to the next generation, and were he to look back on his remarkable journey, he might despair at the environmental challenges facing the planet today, but he would delight that his relentless faith and intervention did leave the Earth more beautiful than when he came.
+He always said he was talking to the next generation, and were he to look back on his remarkable journey, he might despair at the environmental challenges facing the planet today.
+But he would delight that his relentless faith and intervention did leave the Earth more beautiful than when he came.
 Many rivers are running free, choice pieces of wilderness are preserved, and the trees are still standing."